Vefgatan/LettGreidslumat/README.md

-  # Greiðslumat og lánaskýrsla
+  # LettGreidslumat

-  This is a code bundle for Greiðslumat og lánaskýrsla.
-The original project is available at https://www.figma.com/design/cVAifVm7jt9qzw28c2TlLU/Grei%C3%B0slumat-og-l%C3%A1nask%C3%BDrsla.
+  This is a code bundle for LettGreidslumat.
+The original project is available at https://www.figma.com/design/cVAifVm7jt9qzw28c2TlLU/LettGreidslumat.

   ## Running the code